Meizikyn/Var/README.md

 I found that windows (since vista) virtualizes registry calls from HKLM/Software to HKCU/Software

-Obviously any software that respects %USERPROFILE% can be redirected
+Obviously any software that respects %USERPROFILE% can be redirected by changing this variable at runtime, but I needed a reliable way to handle absolute path calls based on the registry, and registry keys themselves.

 # Warnings